Paul W. S. Anderson: Reception

-Critical reception to Anderson's films has been negative.
-However, Quentin Tarantino named Anderson's The Three Musketeers as one of his favorite films of 2011.
-Additionally, Variety named Event Horizon as the 94th best horror film of all time.
-While Mortal Kombat and some of the Resident Evil films commonly feature on lists about the best film adaptations of video games, such lists mention that films of the genre are, at best, lackluster.
-Anderson has repeatedly said that he considers himself to be a "populist filmmaker", who only cares about whether his movies entertain the audience and make them cheer in the cinema, rather than their reception by professional critics.
+Critical reception to Anderson's films has largely been negative.
+However, Quentin Tarantino named Anderson's The Three Musketeers as one of his favourite films of 2011, and Variety named Event Horizon as the 94th best horror film of all time.
+While Mortal Kombat and some of the Resident Evil films commonly feature on lists about the best film adaptations of video games, such lists also mention that video game adaptations are usually lackluster at best.
+Anderson has repeatedly said that he considers himself to be a "populist filmmaker" who cares only about whether his work entertains the audience rather than the opinions of professional critics.